ches/dotfiles/.vim/bundle/Command-T/README.txt

 AUTHORS                                         *command-t-authors*

 Command-T is written and maintained by Wincent Colaiuta <win@wincent.com>.
-Other contributors that have submitted patches include:
+Other contributors that have submitted patches include (in alphabetical order):

   Lucas de Vries
+  Matthew Todd
   Mike Lundy
   Scott Bronson
+  Sung Pae
   Zak Johnson

 As this was the first Vim plug-in I had ever written I was heavily influenced